does psoriasis relate to HIV?

 Psoriasis is an autoimmune disease.
 That means the body’s immune system is performing abnormally.
 In the case of psoriasis, the immune system may mistakenly attack healthy skin cells in the same way it would an infection.
 The body thinks it needs new, healthy skins cells.
 This causes production of new cells to speed up in an unhealthy way.

 Scientists aren’t completely sure what causes psoriasis, but they suspect genetics.
 There are also some triggers for flare-ups.
 These can include:

 Infections of any kind can also trigger a psoriasis outbreak.
 This can make people with HIV more susceptible to psoriasis complications.

-How Is Psoriasis Treated in People with HIV?
+How is psoriasis treated in people with HIV?

-Topical steroids can also affect the body’s immune system.
+Topical steroids can also affect the body’s immune system and help treat psoriasis.
 This is especially true when the cream is applied to large areas of the body.

 UVB therapy requires weekly treatments to help reduce psoriatic symptoms.
-This therapy has had mixed results among people with HIV and psoriasis.
+This therapy has had mixed results among people with both HIV and psoriasis.

-Speaking with Your Doctor
+Speaking with a doctor